ELReedHerbarium/TargetCaptureWorkshop/Session3.HybPiper.md

 HybPiper creates a lot of files we dont want to clog up the cluster.
 This step will ensure that we save space.

-python ../cleanup.py [HybPiper Output file]
+`python ../cleanup.py [HybPiper Output file]`

+Adapt the code to fit your file

+#### Action 3.1.8

 ```

 ```
 ## 3.2 Find the Helper script in HybPiper

-If you are ever having tr
+If you are ever having trouble with the arguments of a command, try using any of the HybPiper helper scripts.
+For any of the python scripts we have used  this tutorial, you can follow the main script by -h to print out detailed help on your screen.
+For example, `reads_first.py -h`.